AlmCo/Shellshocker/README.md

 Avoid tinkering with the user-agent and feels like a shell directly.

 Using:
-  1. Run the script with python
+  1. Run the script with python:

     "python shellshocker.py http://exam.com/cgi-bin/cat"

   2. Hit command and press enter:

     "cat /etc/passwd"

   3. Read the output :)